There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 24. Juche Tower

-The Juche Tower is perhaps the least-known tower on our list and the main reason for that is because it’s located in the most secretive country in the world, North Korea.
+The Juche Tower is perhaps the least-known tower on our list and the main reason for that is that it’s located in the most secretive country in the world, North Korea.

 It’s situated right in the heart of the country’s capital, Pyongyang, and has dominated the city’s skyline since 1982.